-This document summarizes the work done so far for the task T3.2 "Collaborative approaches" (WP3 "Self-configurable approaches for long-term analysis").

-whose goal is to exploit interactions among multiple entities to optimize the overall performance (accuracy or resource-usage).
+This document summarizes the work during the first and half year(s) of the project for the task T3.2 "Collaborative approaches" (WP3 "Self-configurable approaches for long-term analysis"). whose goal is to exploit interactions among multiple entities to optimize the overall performance (accuracy or resource-usage).
 First, we consider the processing stages where interactions are based on quality and contextual information.
 Second, we investigate approaches in camera networks where the quality and contextual information of each camera have to be distributed and used by other cameras in order to coordinate them.